aesara-devs/aesara/doc/extending/optimization.rst

 where the node is given as argument.
 If no changes are to be made, ``False`` must be returned.
 Else, a list of what to replace the node's outputs with must be returned.
-This list must have the same length as node.ouputs.
+This list must have the same length as node.outputs.
 If one of node.outputs don't have clients(it is not used in the graph), you can put None in the returned list to remove it.

 In order to apply the local optimizer we must use it in conjunction